 There’s no disputing that Vietnam is a foodie’s paradise.
 As you eat your way from North to South, you’ll notice that every city, town and province has its own culinary traditions, specialty produce and heritage recipes.

 Hands-on foodie experiences are a great way to learn a new skill while deepening your knowledge on Vietnamese cuisine and culture.
-As well as the obvious cooking classes, market tours and street food tastings, I want to show you some of the best foodie experiences you might not have considered before.
+As well as the obvious cooking classes in Hoi An, market tours in Hanoi and street food tastings in HCMC, I want to show you some of the best foodie experiences you might not have considered before.

 This post brings together 15 of the best Vietnam culinary tours and experiences in Hanoi, Saigon (Ho Chi Minh City), Hoi An and Hue.